slowburn-dev/DataConfig/Misc/Docs/Source/Extra/DataConfigEditorExtra.md

 )");
 ```

-There's a quirk that Blueprint Struct wrangles its field names.
+There's a quirk that Blueprint Struct actually mangle its field names.
 The struct above dumps to something like this:

 ```
 -----------------------------------------